 Criminal activity also affects official revenue streams by undermining competition and investment; it hollows out production capacity and fuels inflation, further weakening state revenues (Cockayne and Lupel 2009).
 This limits the rebuilding of a functioning state and economy, making it even more difficult to address criminal activity.

 The development challenges posed by organised crime are also more pronounced in post-conflict states.
 The World Bank estimates that organised crime has a similar impact on development as violent conflict – both result in 20% less development performance (GI-TOC 2013).
 These factors ensure that states become reliant on criminal revenue and lose the capacity to respond to and address criminal activity.
 For citizens the result is a reduction in social spending as fewer resources are available.
-With the risk criminal activity poses to governance, it also limits the beginnings of democracy.
+With the risk that criminal activity poses to governance, it also limits the beginnings of democracy.

 The risk of a crime trap was particularly pertinent to the UK’s involvement in Afghanistan.
 When the UK government prepared to drawdown, the cross-party report documented that ‘poppy cultivation is soaring to record levels and there is no sign that the Government of Afghanistan has the will or the means to tackle the problem’ (UK HoC 2014).
 The report also recorded concern ‘that this will continue to fund organised crime and undermine the development of democratic government and governance’ (UK HoC 2014).
 With few other revenue sources, this poses the risk of dependence on the illicit drug trade.